 - Choose Light-Colored Wine – Another popular drink you’ll find at holiday parties is wine.
 If you’ve recently invested in whitening your teeth you may want to stay away from red wine.
 White wine poses less of a risk to your teeth’s brightness.

 - Don’t Use Your Teeth as a Tool – Whether you’re trying to crack open a nutcracker or a present, you may get tempted to use your teeth as a tool.
 Doing this could potentially cause serious damage to your teeth, including chips and breaks.

 - Be Picky if it’s Sticky – From Halloween to Christmas, you’ll find plenty of chewy and sticky treats to choose from.
 Sticky substances can cling to tooth enamel, encourage tooth decay, and even yank out fillings.
-If you plan to consume any sticky treats, it’s best to eat them sporadically and with other foods.
+If you plan to consume any sticky treats, it’s recommended to eat them sporadically and with other foods.

-After the holidays are over, you may realize that despite your best intentions, you devoured a lot of sweet treats and slacked on flossing.
+After the holidays are over, you may realize that despite your good intentions, you devoured a lot of sweet treats and slacked on flossing.
 Prepare yourself ahead of time by scheduling your next checkup and cleaning with Galliano Family Dentistry ahead of time.
 Our team is dedicated to keeping your teeth healthy and your smile bright!